UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 # What it is

-This is a complete upvote and downvote solution for Laravel >= 5.3 application.
+This is a complete upvote and downvote solution for Laravel >= 5.3.

-Contributors welcome.
-Any feature suggestions?
-Submit an issue.

 - Allows upvoting & downvoting, binary or multiple steps.
 - Records memos (comments) by the voting user in the same table.
 - Out-of-the-box migration tool for data from `rtconner/laravel-likeable` package.
 - Allows assigning objects to favorite categories (only one per voted object though).

+Contributors welcome.
+Any feature suggestions?
+Submit an issue.

-Current version:
+### Current version:

 [![Latest Stable Version](https://poser.pugx.org/unrulynatives/attitudes/v/stable)](https://packagist.org/packages/unrulynatives/attitudes)
 [![Total Downloads](https://poser.pugx.org/unrulynatives/attitudes/downloads)](https://packagist.org/packages/unrulynatives/attitudes)

-## Features
+## List of all features

 This package delivers several solutions working in the same DB table.
 Pick one or use all to get functionality you need.
 Three values available for storing likes and upvotes are up to you: binary, negative value or `null`.